Welcome to today's edition of the Rush 24-7 podcast.

 This country wastes more money on education than anything else.

-Now then he goes on to the next thing.
+Okay, now then he goes on to the next thing.

 He's talking about oil now.

-So again, he doesn't he he puts in the he he he he says the full word uh he puts in the full asterisks and everything.
+So again, he doesn't, he puts in the, he says the full word.

 No, the Saudis set the price of oil.

-The reason the Saudis set the price of oil is because as a matter of policy, uh the United States has decided largely for aesthetic reasons that it wants to be dependent on the world uh to supply its energy needs.
+The reason the Saudis set the price of oil is because as a matter of policy, the United States has decided largely for aesthetic reasons that it wants to be dependent on the world to supply its energy needs.

 If you want to take it from them, then you can set the price of Saudi oil.

-Apparently it's all right for the Brazilians to destroy the planet, but not for the Americans to destroy the planet.
+Apparently, it's all right for the Brazilians to destroy the planet, but not for the Americans to destroy the planet.

-He's not gonna the Saudis would laugh.
+The Saudis would laugh.

-Rush was talking about this a couple of days ago, and I'm correctly saying uh that it's protectionism and it's not conservative.
+Rush was talking about this a couple of days ago, and I'm correctly saying that it's protectionism and it's not conservative.

 Listen, you mother effers.